verapande/BIOCOMPUTING/assignments/assignment_7/README.md

 and the number of dog-mapped reads.
 <br>
 <br>
-Here's what the table looked like:
+Here's what the table looked like...
+I manually added Approx % Dog Contamination:

 | Sample      | QC Reads | Dog-Mapped Reads | Approx % Dog Contamination |
 |-------------|----------|-----------------|----------------------------|